khakhalin/Dynamic-clamp-2018/reviews and responses.md

 Second, do the authors mean to say that shorter stimuli would actually (somehow) suppress responses?
 How would that work?

-All our measurements of the number of spikes relied on the dynamic clamp experiments, that used simulated, and not real synaptic inputs.
+All our measurements of the number of spikes relied on the dynamic clamp experiments, that used simulated synaptic inputs, and not real synaptic stimulation.
 It means that any changes in spiking we observed in the previous section of the results is necessarily coming from the change in intrinsic properties.
-While a change in the synaptic strength in response to sensory stimulation is possible, and indeed is investigated below in this paper, it would not have affected the number of spikes we reported in figures 1 and 2, as they were entirely recorded in dynamic clamp experiments.
+While a change in the synaptic strength in response to sensory stimulation is possible, and indeed is investigated below in this paper, it would not have affected the number of spikes we reported in figures 1 and 2, as they were recorded in dynamic clamp experiments.

-To make this clearer to the reader, we TODO!
+As described above, to make this point more clear, we now reworded this sentence:

+"As changes in intrinsic properties seemed homeostatic (increased activation led to reduced spiking), by the same logic, one could expect that exposure to shorter sensory stimuli (flashes; Khakhalin et al. 2014) would selectively suppress spiking in repsonse to shorter synaptic inputs."

 > Page 5 line 15: Does the word “preferred” (in quotes) mean that the cells fired more action potentials?
 Maybe refrain from personification.

-We hope that the word "prefer" is intuitive enough to most readers; it is also way shorter than "responded with more spikes", or "produced more action potentials", which allows for easier writing.
-We also believe that most readers of this article will not be at risk of truly personifying neurons, so while we take care to never personify animals, we are usually a bit more relaxed when talking about cells, channels, receptors etc.

-Still, to make this sentence better, we removed the quotes around "preferred", to make it more obvious that it is just our normal word use (we use this word 6 times in the paper), and not an allegory.
+We hope that the word "prefer" is intuitive enough to most readers, and it is also way shorter than "responded with more spikes", or "produced more action potentials", which allows for easier writing, and hopefully better reading.
+Realistically, we believe that most readers of this article will not be at risk of truly personifying neurons, so while we take care to never personify animals, we are intentionally a bit more relaxed when writing about cells, channels, receptors etc. Still, to make this sentence better, we removed the quotes around "preferred", to make it more obvious that it is not an antropomorphic allegory, but just a normal word use.
+Overall, we use the word "prefer" 6 times in the paper, always in the same way, when comparing spiking responses to different stimuli.

 > Bottom of page 5, “Effects of acoustic and multisensory stimulation: